archetect/archetect-model-casing.archetype/README.md

   archetect render https://github.com/archetect/archetect-model-casing.archetype.git
 ```

-## Example
+## Usage

+This archetype expands cases for sets of applications and models.
+It is intended to be used as a component library
+for parent archetypes to expand model casing such that pre-expanded models do not have to be supplied to archetypes
+that required a strongly-cased model.

-With a YAML answer file `answers.yaml` containing one or more application sets and model:
+With a YAML answer file `answers.yaml` containing one or more application sets and/or a model:

 ```yaml
 applications: